sshane/Konverter/README.md

 ### Install Konverter using pip:
 `pip install keras-konverter`

-### Konverting using the CLI: 🎹
+### Konverting using the CLI: ⌨🖥
-`konverter ./My Models/my_model.h5 ./My Models/my_model.py"`  (py suffix is optional)
+`konverter examples/test_model.h5 examples/test_model.py`  (py suffix is optional)

 Type `konverter` to get all possible arguments and flags!

-Arguments:
+- Arguments 💢:
   - `input_model`: Either the the location of your tf.keras .h5 model, or a preloaded Sequential model if using with Python.
 This is required
   - `output_file`: Optional file path for your output model, along with the weights file.
 Default is same name, same directory
-- Flags:
+- Flags 🎌:
   - `--indent, -i`: How many spaces to use for indentation, default is 2
   - `--silent, -i`: Whether you want Konverter to silently Konvert
   - `--no-watermark, -nw`: Removes the watermark prepended to the output model file